 The NCC requires that earthquake actions be considered under Performance Requirement P2.1.1 Structural stability and resistance to actions.
 Part 3.0.1 outlines that the design of a building in accordance with AS 1170.4 will meet the Performance Requirements.

 AS 1170.4 provides for simplified design for domestic structures (Class 1a and 1b) such that most houses are excluded from requiring specific detailing.
 However apartments, taller or larger homes, or those in high seismic activity areas will require detailed earthquake design and construction to suit.

 Here’s more detail on what that all means:

-Earthquakes are high risk, low return events and it is therefore unreasonable to design every building to withstand all potential earthquakes.
-As a result, AS 1170.4 works to ensure the protection of people during an earthquake event, by allowing the building to withstand the quake long enough for people to exit the building, balancing the need for additional construction requirements with the probability of an event and the harm caused to life and the economy.
+Earthquakes are high-risk, low-return events and it is therefore unreasonable to design every building to withstand all potential earthquakes.
+As a result, AS 1170.4 works to ensure the protection of people during an earthquake event by allowing the building to withstand the earthquake long enough for people to exit the building, balancing the need for additional construction requirements with the probability of an event and the harm caused to life and the economy.

 This is achieved by scaling the loads for structures against their expected impact on this balance.

 Earthquake loading is based on the location, height and weight of the structure and the soil conditions of the site.
 The loading induced in a structure during an earthquake is dictated by its own mass and height.

 The loads on taller and heavier structures will be higher than for shorter, lighter structures.
 Those founded on softer soils will also be subjected to higher loading.
 Any combination of these factors may result in the anticipated loading being high enough to warrant earthquake detailing.

 AS 1170.4 maps out the seismic areas in Australia of greatest earthquake hazard.
 The hazard factor associated with the location of a structure is one of the key considerations in the overall design requirements for a building.
 The hazard factor can be identified only from the maps included in AS 1170.4.